-Press the ON/OFF key located at the left of the front panel.
+Press the key marked \mathbf{U} highlighted centre right of the front panel.
 No warm-up time is required.
-The display will briefly show the model and the type of headphone currently in use.
+The display will briefly show the model and the type of headphone currently selected for use.

 If a secondary headphone has been enabled (e.g. E-5A) it will then be necessary to select the required headphone as follows: